elunna/hackem/hackem_changelog.md

     - Base item for Xiuhcoatl
     - 1d8 versus small; 1d12 versus large monsters.

+New magical staves: These were introduced in Evil and each one grants a large bonus to a specific spell school

+- All deal standard quarterstaff damage.
+- [x] staff of divination (DIVINATION school)
+- [x] staff of healing (HEALING school)
+- [x] staff of necromancy (NECROMANCY school)
+    - (Replaced the staff of holiness)
+- [x] staff of matter (MATTER school)
+- [x] staff of escape (ESCAPE school)
+- [x] staff of war (ATTACK school)

 ### Firearms:

 - [x] pistol
 - [x] submachine gun
     - (apply for different firing modes)
 - [x] heavy machine gun
+    - Decreased weight of from 500 to 200.
 - [x] rifle
 - [x] sniper rifle
+- [x] assault rifle
 - [x] shotgun
+    - Increased range to 5 (from 3)
 - [x] auto shotgun
     - (apply for different firing modes)
+    - Increased range to 4 (from 3)
+    - Increased to-hit from 0 to 1.
 - [x] bullet
     - (Silver bullets are covered by object materials)
 - [x] shotgun shell